cloudmesh-community/fa19-516-147/project/report.md

 We are providing pytests to deploy and execute the verification of the correctness of this services.

-## Comparision of Cloud database servcies
+## Comparison of Cloud Database Servcies

 Azure
 AWS